hkoba/git-worktree-to-submodule/README.md

 This script converts existing git workdirs into submodules (and creates surrounding new repository to store them).
-Since this is done by moving each `X/.git/` in workdirs into `.git/modules/X/`, this conversion is invisible to outside of git.
-This scripts updates `.git/modules/X/config` and `X/.git` to point each other again.
+Since this is done by moving each `X/.git/` in workdirs into `.git/modules/X/`, this conversion is invisible to the outside of git.
+This script updates `.git/modules/X/config` and `X/.git` to point each other again.
 Nested submodules such as `X/Y/.git` are also relocated.
 This script automatically creates backup `.tgz` first (if missing).